 Some of the more common indoor irritants are:

 Ridding the bedroom of asthma triggers means the person with asthma can spend a great portion of the day – eight hours or more – in an allergen-free environment.

-Also remember the bathroom is a place to wash off triggers.
-“There are some outdoor triggers that can become indoor triggers,” Heins explains.
-“When kids play outside, they can bring pollen and ragweed inside as well.
-So make sure they take a bath and wash their hair before going to bed.”
+Also, remember the bathroom is a place to wash off triggers.
+Some outdoor triggers can become indoor triggers.
+When kids play outside, they often bring pollen and ragweed inside.
+Make sure they take a bath and wash their hair before going to bed.

-“We don't want to think about pests in our homes, but in the kitchen we need to think about cockroaches,” Heins says.
-Many people with asthma are allergic to cockroach droppings, and exposure to cockroaches can trigger asthma symptoms.
+We don't want to think about pests in our homes, but in the kitchen, cockroaches can be a problem.
+Many people with asthma are allergic to cockroach droppings.
+Exposure to them can trigger asthma symptoms.
+To prevent pests:

-Getting rid of asthma triggers can seem like a huge job.
-Heins says to break it down into simple steps and take a slow, room-by-room approach.
-“Even small steps will make a difference in the person with asthma,” she says.
+“Getting rid of asthma triggers can seem like a huge job,” Nesvold admits.
+“Break it down into simple steps and take a slow, room-by-room approach.
+Even small steps will make a difference in the person with asthma.”

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of New Mexico, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of New Mexico.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.